configcat/github-action-feature-flag-cleanup/README.md

 Documentation: https://github.com/configcat/feature-flag-reference-validator

 ## To get started
-1. Get your API Key from [ConfigCat Dashboard](https://app.configcat.com/connect) and store it as a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) under the name `CONFIG_CAT_API_KEY` in your repository settings.
+1. Get your API Key from [ConfigCat Dashboard](https://app.configcat.com/connect) and store it as a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) under the name `CONFIG_CAT_API_KEY`.

 2. Create a new Actions workflow in your GitHub repo.